corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 Similarly to the Issuance workflow, the Revocation workflow is configured with an internal listening server to enable communication between other services such as the Network Map and Signing services.
-To configure this, the configuration block `enmListener` should be added within the Revocation workflow’s config:
+To configure this, the configuration block `enmListener` should be added within the Revocation workflow’s configuration:

 ```guess
 workflows {